gtaha23/MamacOS-Batch/README.md

 You can download the code and try it yourself!

 # Team
-Me and my cousin decided to make this project today!
+Me and my cousin decided to make this project on 13/06/2024!
 I was originally started this project 2 months ago.

 # Updates
 You can see the Updates with the log command!